 Condor Machay Waterfall

 Located near the base of Pasochoa, the Condor Machay waterfall is an impressive one.
-Reached by an easy hike and set among some of the most gorgeous landscape in the Valle de los Chillos, visiting Condor Machay is a fantastic choice for spending time in the Los Chillos Valley.
+Reached by an easy hike and set among some of the most gorgeous landscapes in the Valle de los Chillos, visiting Condor Machay is a fantastic choice for spending time in the Los Chillos Valley.

 Condor Machay is located quite far from the small cities and towns in the rest of the valley, so the easiest way to reach it is by taxi from Sangolqui.